muhammadarsal/boostai-sdk-android/README.md

 }
 ```

-If you want more control, you can return a `Fragment` subclass from the `getChatMessageFragment(response: Response, animated: Boolean)` method or the `getChatMessagePartFragment(element: Element, responseId: String?, animated: Boolean = true)` method, which will be called for each message that arrives from the server or the user:
+If you want more control, you can return a `Fragment` subclass from the `getChatMessageFragment(response: Response, animated: Boolean)` method or the `getChatMessagePartFragment(element: Element, responseId: String?, isClient: Boolean = false, animated: Boolean = true)` method, which will be called for each message that arrives from the server or the user:

 ```kotlin
 class MyClass: ChatViewFragmentDelegate {